 In addition to the C Corporation, other forms of Corporations may be an option depending on the state where a company is registered:

-• Benefit Corporation (B Corp) – A Benefit Corporation is a for-profit corporation that exists to serve a mission to contribute to the good of the public.
+- Benefit Corporation (B Corp) – A Benefit Corporation is a for-profit corporation that exists to serve a societal or environmental mission, contributing to the greater good in addition to generating a healthy bottom line.
+Examples of some well-known certified Benefit Corporations include Kickstarter, Ben & Jerry’s, and Patagonia.

 S Corporation